Archetypal branding provides a powerful framework for understanding people’s motivations and behaviours.

 What are archetypes in the first place?

-A lot of our decisions are often unconsciously influenced by these archetypes and knowing them can help us understand ourselves and others better.
+Many decisions are often unconsciously influenced by these archetypes and knowing them can help us understand ourselves and others better.

 What are branding archetypes?